Hollywood: The Gift of Laughter (1982 TV Movie)

 Scenes with Grant, Rogers, Monroe, and Coburn

-Clips of Hope and Crosby in a dance routine
+A clip of the film featuring Hope and Crosby in a dance routine is shown.

 Jack Lemmon and Judy Holliday squabble.